 In the June 2006 monitoring survey, the main stream course of Stream A was found to be filled up with rubbles to the level of the weir at its downstream end, and its conditions remained similar in the recent monitoring survey.
-Remedial works were yet to be implemented to clear the rubbles and restore the channel.
+Remedial work was not implemented by the Contractor to clear the rubbles and restore the channel by hand.